PepijndeReus/PepijndeReus/README.md

 - 🔖 Or check my [LinkedIn profile](https://nl.linkedin.com/in/pepijndereus)

 ## Repositories
+[This repo](https://github.com/PepijndeReus/AMdEX_AF-KLM_Demo) contains the notebooks I used in a demo for the AI for sustainability initiave by Air France - KLM.
-### Thesis
+### University
 [This repo](https://github.com/PepijndeReus/ThesisAI) contains my thesis for my bachelor studies Artificial Intelligence at the University of Amsterdam.

-Furthermore I have some private reposotories with programming work I did for my bachelor studies and work for the [AMdEX](https://amdex.eu/) research group.
+Furthermore I have some private reposotories with programming work I did for my bachelor studies.
+My private repositories also contain some work for the [AMdEX](https://amdex.eu/) research initiave.